Motorcycle group makes Philomath mom of fallen solider's wish come true with bike of her own

 “We’re going to ride on a mission on 9/11, and (I’m) going to the coast with my girls,” she said.
 “I feel very fortunate to make plans and stuff.”

-Page’s youngest daughter, Courtney Erntson, said she’s thrilled to see her mom’s dream come true, a dream she’s had since her eldest son passed.
+Page’s youngest daughter, Courtney Erntson, said she’s thrilled to see her mom’s longtime dream come true.

 “She’s an incredible woman, and we think that she has an amazing story that deserves to be shared,” she said.
 “Everyone has shown their hearts and come together.
 It’s truly beautiful.”